ColinWick/ECO395M/HW3/Assignment-3.md

 Referring back to the strongest OLS model, we see that, on the margin, there is a return to LEED & Energystar certification.
-Breaking them out was important because we see the overall returns to energystar are much lower overall.
+Breaking them out was important because we will see potential branding effects between the two certifications.
 The effects of certification are broken out 2 ways.
-First, looking at averages, LEED has (on average) is assocated with an extremely wide range of revenues, all positive.
-Energystar is associated with a more modest increase.
+First, looking at averages, LEED is potentially worth thousands of dollars per square foot and Energystar hundreds, though this is dependent on potential interactions in the model.

 However, these sample averages, though extracted from a regression with many controls, do not tell the whole story.
 Another perspective is looking on the margin.
 From this perspective, the question is “given all else equal, what happens if a given building moves from not-LEED to LEED?” which tells a different story.
 LEED buildings have roughly
-$610-640 higher revenue per sqft if they achieve certification on the margin.
-Similarly, but smaller magnitude, Energystar certification is worth $66 per sqft on the margin.
+$330-350 higher revenue per sqft if they achieve certification on the margin.
+Similarly, but smaller magnitude, Energystar certification is worth $81 per sqft on the margin.

+A better way to measure the difference in this case is using the marginal effects, since this mode of analysis takes into account similarities between buildings and focuses on the effect of moving a giving building from non-certified to certified, rather than looking at population level averages.

 # Question 3